On this page

 In the ADHD community, this is called “body-doubling” — having someone in the room (or virtual room) with you, quietly working alongside you.
 They don’t even have to be working, they can just be scrolling twitter.
 They’re not judging you or hassling you, they’re just… there.
 Who knows why it works, but it does.

-You can support The Whippet by recommending it to a friend, becoming a paying subscriber —
+You can also support The Whippet by becoming a Patreon patron.

 Sign in or become a Whippet subscriber (free or paid) to add your thoughts.